henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

             pip install bentoml scikit-learn

-Azure Functions deployment with BentoML
+Azure Functions deployment with Kappa
 ---------------------------------------

 Run the example project from the :doc:`Quickstart guide <../quickstart>` to create an